alevy/simple.cx/tutorial.md

 ### Show post

 If we click on any of the links now, we'll get a 404 (not found) page.
-That's because we still need to add the route for displaying individual posts:
+That's because we still need to add the route for displaying individual posts.
+Let's another route in "Application.hs" (make sure it's as indented as the main route - two indentations):

 ```haskell
 -- Repond to "/:post_id"